 Finally, you’ll want to have company policies in place regarding your travelers’ return.
 Will you have a mandatory quarantine period, or can employees return to the office right away?
 Establish any procedures for post-trip health-checks or symptom reporting, and you should also decide whether or not there will be a mandatory wait period between business trips.
 If a traveler should become ill while either on a trip or after returning home, you must have a concrete internal process for how this will be communicated and handled with HR, legal, and your risk management team.

-Whether you’re evaluating your travel policy or need assistance selecting reputable suppliers, Professional Travel is here to customize options to meet your company’s needs.
-Contact us today.
+Whether you’re evaluating your travel policy or need assistance selecting reputable suppliers, contact Direct Travel to customize options to meet your company’s needs.